fnky/particle-life/README.md

 - Rendering performance is currently pretty poor (18-20 fps).
 - There's no keymapping for zooming / reset, yet.

-## Probable bugs

-- With current seed, particles will create huge lumps.
-This may or may not be intended.
-Look into attraction algorithm and/or the randomness behind it.

 [demo]: https://whatever.io